-Social media are a necessary part of any marketing strategy, but they should also be a part of your SEO strategy.
-As social media become more popular, Google and other search engines can’t ignore them any longer.
+Social media is a necessary part of any marketing strategy, but it should also be a part of your SEO strategy.
+As social media is becoming more popular, Google and other search engines can’t ignore it any longer.
 Tweets and Facebook posts don’t get the highest rankings in Google, but Facebook pages and profiles for sure do.
 But how do you know which social media to use?
-In this post, I’ll walk you through the first steps of determining a social media strategy: finding the social media that suit both your business and your audience best.
+In this post, I’ll walk you through the first steps of determining a social media strategy: finding the social media platform that suits both your business and your audience.

 The first step in determining a social media strategy is whether that social medium is one that you’d want to be found on.
 In other words, does the social medium suit the message and branding of your company?
 And on top of that: does this social medium offer the options and reach you’re looking for?

-Social media like Facebook and Twitter offer a lot of ways to advertise and make your brand and company known beyond the scope of your followers.
-With other social media, this can be more difficult and would require a lot of hard work to get the same results.
+Social media platforms like Facebook and Twitter offer a lot of ways to advertise and make your brand and company known beyond the scope of your followers.
+With other social media, this can be more difficult and it would require a lot of hard work to get the same results.
 Make sure to think about what presence on the considered social media would mean for your company.
-Make sure that this aligns with how you want your business to be branded.
+Make sure that this aligns with how you want to brand your business.

 Which social media does your (desired) audience use?

 Different kinds of people use different kinds of social media.
 So you have to know what social media your audience uses.
 And for you to know that, you’ll have to get to know your audience.
 This requires some effort and research, but it will definitely be worth it.
 For instance, if your company mainly works in the business-to-business area, you should certainly be active on LinkedIn.
 And if you have a young audience, your business is best off using social media such as Snapchat, Vine, Tumblr and Instagram: